keboola/keboola-as-code-templates/keboola-ecommerce-shoptet/v0/src/README.md

 A basic RFM analysis is performed during this transformation.

-### WR: [OUT-ECOMMERCE-GSHEET] Writer OR WR: [OUT-ECOMMERCE-SNOWFLAKE] Writer OR WR: [OUT-ECOMMERCE-BIGQUERY] Writer
+### DESTINATION: [OUT-ECOMMERCE-GSHEET] Data Destination OR DESTINATION: [OUT-ECOMMERCE-SNOWFLAKE] Data Destination OR DESTINATION: [OUT-ECOMMERCE-BIGQUERY] Data Destination

-The writer loads data into a Google sheet or a Snowflake database or a BigQuery database.
+The data destination loads data into a Google sheet or a Snowflake database or a BigQuery database.

-### ORCH: [KEBOOLA-ECOMMERCE-SHOPTET] Orchestration
+### FLOW: [KEBOOLA-ECOMMERCE-SHOPTET] Flow

-The Orchestrator gets the data from Shoptet Extractor, transforms the data, runs the RFM analysis and optionally writes data into selected writers.
+The Orchestrator gets the data from Shoptet Data Source, transforms the data, runs the RFM analysis and optionally writes data into selected writers.

 ## Business Data Model